'Whoever we are, wherever we are from, we are one crew, ready to save lives.'

-During May and June, RNLI stations and shops in the North and East are taking part in the next stage of the charity’s ‘Connecting our Communities’ campaign as part of celebrations.
+RNLI stations and shops in the North and East are taking part in the the charity’s ‘Connecting our Communities’ campaign as part of celebrations.

-The scroll began its journey on Monday, March 4, at an anniversary service of thanksgiving at Westminster Abbey.
-It is being passed through 240 RNLI communities – lifeboat stations, shops, lifeguard units and fundraising branches – around the UK and and is being signed by representatives at each location on its route.
+The scroll began its journey on Monday, March 4, at an anniversary service of thanksgiving at Westminster Abbey and is being passed through 240 RNLI communities – lifeboat stations, shops, lifeguard units and fundraising branches – around the UK.

-It is due to arrive at Skegness Lifeboat Station on Friday, May 24, and Mablethorpe Lifeboat Station on Saturday, May 25.
+It arrived at Skegness Lifeboat Station this morning (Friday) before heading to Mablethorpe Lifeboat Station tomorrow,

 The pledge reads: ‘Whoever we are, wherever we are from, we are one crew, ready to save lives.
 We’re powered by passion, talent and kindness, like generations of selfless lifesavers before us.
 This is our watch, we lead the way, valuing each other, trusting each other, depending on one another, volunteering to face the storm together.
 Knowing that, with courage, nothing is impossible.
 That is what has always driven us to save every one we can.
 It's what makes every one of us a lifesaver.’